sagemath/sagewiki_to_gh-2022-10-10/days10.md

 === PhD students attendance support ===

-Thanks to funds donated by our sponsors, we are able to support attendance costs for a small number of PhD students.
+Thanks to funds donated by our sponsors, we are able to support attendance costs for a small number of Ph.D. students.
 Interested students should apply directly per mail to Paul Zimmermann (<paul.zimmermann@loria.fr>).